wso2/docs-is/en/docs/guides/login/configure-iwa-single-sign-on.md

 1. Download the WSO2 Identity Server from the [product page](http://wso2.com/products/identity-server).
 2. Extract the ZIP file in the file system.
-3. Configure WSO2 IS to use your Active Directory as the user store (WSO2 is configured to use a built-in LDAP server by default).
+3. Configure WSO2 IS to use Active Directory as the user store.
     See [Configuring Primary User Stores]({{base_path}}/deploy/configure-the-primary-user-store) on how to configure a primary user store and then go to Active Directory user store configuration section to get Active Directory specific configurations.
 4. Start the WSO2 Identity Server with